ansible/ansible-ui/framework/docs/GettingStarted.md

 #### Table Pages

-For pages containing a table, use the [PageTable](https://github.com/ansible/ansible-ui/blob/main/framework/docs/PageTable.md) component.
+For pages containing a table, use the [PageTable](PageTable.md) component.
+The PageTable support table, list, and card views of the data.

 ```tsx
 <Page>